epfl-ada/ada-2024-project-l-ekip/README.md

 # Globalization of Cinema: A Comparative Study of National Film Industries
 This project explores the globalization of cinema through a comparative analysis of national film industries, examining the impact of economic, cultural, and demographic factors on local and international box office performance.
 By integrating movie metadata with relevant economic and demographic data, we aim to identify key trends influencing film performance across different markets, explore regional preferences, and assess the role of cultural elements such as local actors and themes in shaping commercial success.
-Our study also delves into the dynamics of global film distribution, highlighting the relationship between national cinemas and Hollywood's dominance.
+Our study also dives into the dynamics of global film distribution, highlighting the relationship between national cinemas and Hollywood's dominance.
 By analyzing patterns in genre popularity, audience engagement, and economic contexts, we provide insights into how regional and global industries have evolved over time.
-This research contributes to understanding global cultural exchanges and underscores the factors driving the enduring appeal of national cinemas amid globalization, enriching our knowledge of the global cinematic landscape.
+This research helps us better understand global cultural exchanges , giving us deeper insight into the worldwide film scene.

 ## Authors
 Hana Salvetová, Nour Guermazi, Kelu Huang, Louis Martins and Quentin Chappuis
 ## How to use the dataset?